mprestin77/oci-container-instances/README.md

 Create [OCI fn Application](https://docs.oracle.com/en-us/iaas/Content/Functions/Tasks/functionsquickstartlocalhost.htm#) attached to the subnet that OCI function and container instance services will be using.
 In my example I called the application "process-new-file"

-In the terminal window on the client machine go to the parent directory oci-container-instance and deploy create-container-instance function
+In the terminal window on the client machine install [fn project CLI](https://docs.oracle.com/en-us/iaas/Content/Functions/Tasks/functionsquickstartocicomputeinstance.htm#)

+After that go to the parent directory oci-container-instance and deploy create-container-instance function
 ```
 fn deploy --app process-new-file
 ```